alexanderkoller/pergamon/pergamon.typ

 - The _citation formatter_ is passed as an argument to `refsection`.
 It is responsible for formatting the actual citations into content that is inserted into the document text.
-  The citation formatter receives two arguments: an array of citation specifications and a citation form (cf. "Citation forms" in @sec:builtin-citation-styles).
+  The citation formatter receives three arguments: an array of citation specifications, a citation form (cf. "Citation forms" in @sec:builtin-citation-styles), and an options dictionary (cf. "Citation options" in @sec:builtin-citation-styles).
 See the `format-citation` argument of the `refsection` function in @sec:package:main for details on the citation specifications.

 Note that the label information that the label generator produces will be stored in the `label` field of the